Registered Charity No: 1166934

 Adults £2.00, Children under 18 free

 Disabled access is very restricted due to the design of the building.
 However, the curator has collated files of information on displays on the ground floor for the use of those who cannot manage stairs.

 ** Volunteer Opportunities **

-We are looking for volunteers to join our museum team on Tuesday Mornings, Friday Mornings and over the weekends.
+We are always looking for volunteers to join our museum team.

 Our museum offers a welcoming, stimulating and creative museum environment in which you can learn more about the history of our town, and guide our guests to do the same.
 This is a great opportunity to learn new skills and also share your skills with us.

 You will be given a full induction to the museum and we will give you training, where necessary, to help you develop in the role.

 If this is something that interests you, or you would like to find out more, please contact the Trust Office on 01503 263709.

 'How many museums are there like this?
 The range of artefacts and 'props' is amazing for such a small building.
 Virtually the whole historic period is covered and with special emphasis on some aspects, e.g. family history and the Second World War.
 Just as importantly, the staff (who I suspect are volunteers) are superb.
 For £1.80 (now £2) admission you could while away one or more hours.'